milancontreras/StackBuilders-picoyplaca/README.md

 Tests for the main functions in picoyplaca.js

 ### **index.js**
-Logic for taking the valius from a Form and Sending a result.
+Logic for taking the values from a Form and Sending a result.

 ## **Contact**